Maurizio Ferraris: Biography

 Ferraris graduated with a laurea in philosophy at the University of Turin in 1979, under the guidance of Gianni Vattimo.
 In the early years of his career, he divided his time between teaching, research and cultural journalism.
-From 1979 to 1988, he was an editor and then co-director, of Alfabeta, whose directive committee included, among others, Antonio Porta, Nanni Balestrini, Maria Corti, Umberto Eco, Francesco Leonetti, Pier Aldo Rovatti and Paolo Volponi.
+From 1979 to 1988, he was an editor and then co-director of Alfabeta, whose directive committee included, among others, Antonio Porta, Nanni Balestrini, Maria Corti, Umberto Eco, Francesco Leonetti, Pier Aldo Rovatti and Paolo Volponi.
 In the early eighties, he began his relationship with Derrida, who deeply marked his philosophical training.
 On the academic level, in 1984, after two years of teaching in Macerata (1982–83), he began to teach in Trieste, interspersing his didactic activities with a series of stays in Heidelberg.
 Here, after getting in contact with Gadamer, he started his studies in hermeneutics.

 In 1995, Ferraris was called to Turin as a full Professor of Aesthetics, and later began teaching Metaphysics (Filosofia teoretica) in 1999.
-While working as a director of program (i.e. teacher) at the Collège international de philosophie from 1998 to 2004, in 1999 he founded the Laboratory for Ontology (LabOnt) and the Inter-University Centre for Theoretical and Applied Ontology (CTAO).
-Currently, Ferraris is Full Professor of Philosophy at the University of Turin, where he is also the President of the LabOnt (Laboratory for Ontology) and of the Centre for Theoretical and Applied Ontology (CTAO).
-He is a Fellow of Käte Hamburger Kolleg “Recht als Kultur” (Bonn) and a Honorary Fellow of the Center for Advanced Studies of South East Europe (Rijeka).
+While working as a director of program (i.e. teacher) at the Collège international de philosophie from 1998 to 2004, in 1999, he founded the Laboratory for Ontology (LabOnt) and the Inter-University Centre for Theoretical and Applied Ontology (CTAO).
+Currently, Ferraris is a Full Professor of Philosophy at the University of Turin, where he is also the President of the LabOnt (Laboratory for Ontology) and of the Centre for Theoretical and Applied Ontology (CTAO).
+He is a Fellow of Käte Hamburger Kolleg “Recht als Kultur” (Bonn) and an Honorary Fellow of the Centre for Advanced Studies of South East Europe (Rijeka).
 Ferraris has been a Fellow of the Italian Academy for Advanced Studies in America and of the Alexander von Humboldt Stiftung.
-He has also been Directeur d’études of the Collège International de Philosophie and a Visiting Professor at the École des Hautes Études en Sciences Sociales (Paris) as well as other European and American Universities.
+He has also been Directeur d’études of the Collège International de Philosophie and a Visiting Professor at the École des Hautes Études en Sciences Sociales (Paris), as well as other European and American Universities.

 Ferraris is a columnist for La Repubblica, the Director of Rivista di Estetica, and the co-director of Critique and the Revue francophone d’esthétique.
 He wrote more than fifty books that have been translated into several languages.
 The books that have appeared in English are: History of Hermeneutics (Humanities Press, 1996), Documentality or Why it is Necessary to Leave Traces (Fordham UP, 2012), Goodbye Kant!
 (SUNY UP, 2013), Where Are You?
 An Ontology of the Cell Phone (Fordham UP, 2015) and Manifesto of New Realism (SUNY UP, 2015).
 Maurizio Ferraris has worked in the field of aesthetics, hermeneutics and social ontology, attaching his name to the theory of documentality, and contemporary new realism.